-A total of 6,524 blood glucose (BG) measurements were obtained from Bluetooth meters used by all participants (n=45).
-For this analysis the demographic and time variables were related to the outcome of SMBG frequency per day.
+We obtained 6,524 blood glucose (BG) measurements from Bluetooth meters from all participants (n=44)For this analysis we related the demographic and time variables to the outcome of SMBG frequency per day.
 SMBG frequency ranged between 0-12 measurements per day.
-The measurements were aggregated on a daily basis to obtain a new dataset of 1,244 entries, with each entry per participant being the total number of measurements an individual had each day during the study period.
+We aggregated the measurements on a daily basis to obtain a new dataset of 1,244 entries, with each entry per participant being the total number of measurements an individual had each day during the study period.
+We observed the following distributions of SMBG daily frequency: there were 595 days with "Below 4" frequency and 649 day with "4 or Above".
+We trained a Random Forest classifier (the best performing model compared to several other classifiers we chose, such as Support Vector Machine and Naive Bayes) with a 10-fold cross validation and obtained the classification results using the test data.

-The following distributions of SMBG daily frequency were observed: There were 595 days with "Below 4" frequency and 649 day with "4 or Above".
-A Random Forest classifier was trained with a 10-fold cross validation and obtained the classification results using the test data.
-The results are shown in Table 1 for SMBG frequency Below 4 or 4 and Above.
+The results of our analysis are shown in Table 1 for SMBG frequency Below 4 or 4 and Above.
 The filter then compared the benchmark value with the outcome classification results obtained from each variable group.
-A tolerance value of 15% was configured for the filter to select subsets with significant predictive power.
+We configured a tolerance value of 15% for the filter to select subsets with significant predictive power.
 As shown, the demographics variable group for SMBG frequency resulted in a better performance than time variables and all variables.